-Your healthcare provider will ask about symptoms and medical history, and perform a physical exam.
+You will be asked about your child's symptoms and medical history.
+A physical exam will be done.
 When there is ear pain or drainage from the ear, then infection is likely to be present.
 If the child is too young to report pain, the doctor or nurse practitioner must rely solely on looking into the child's ear with a lighted instrument, called an otoscope.
 The eardrum may be red, have pus behind the eardrum, and bulge outward because the fluid behind it is under pressure.
 A small tube and bulb (insufflator) may be attached to the otoscope so that a light puff of air can be blown into the ear.
-This helps your healthcare provider see if the eardrum is moving normally.
+This helps the doctor see if the eardrum is moving normally.
 When infection is present the eardrum is often stiffened by the presence of fluid behind it and does not move.
 A red, bulging drum that does not move with an air puff is a very good sign that acute otitis is present.

-Other tests may also be performed, especially if you or your child have had repeated ear infections.
+Other tests may also be performed, especially in cases of repeat ear infections.
 Tests may include:

 Pichichero ME, Poole MD.
 Assessing diagnostic accuracy and tympanocentesis skills in the management of otitis media.
 Arch Pediatr Adolesc Med.
 October 2001;155(10):1137-1142.